 Day One 81: Valentine’s Day.
 I was left trying to bake cupcakes for the preschool class and a cupcake contest at my work—a doubly frustrating task because Rebekah was a fantastic baker.
 Her sister thought a baker’s food truck would be a lucrative future for the young single mother.

 Day One 145: Took my grandson to the Family Saturday Easter Celebration and discovered that I should either hula hoop every day for the rest of my life or never again.
 (I have chosen never again.)
 We flowered the cross with a bloom from the Easter lily we bought in honor of his mother.
 I’m sure she liked the flower, but she is probably still laughing at my thinking muscle memory would get me through showing my grandson how to hula hoop.
 (In case any other grandmothers need to know, save your back.
 No matter how advanced you think they are you can’t teach a two-year-old how to hula hoop.)

 Day One 152: Finally finished watching the series Merlin on Netflix.
 I cried like a baby.
-Not because King Arthur actually died and Merlin was unable to save him, but because Merlin finally got rid of Morgana after we had to suffer through 5 seasons of her insidious character and increasingly bad bad-hair days, and I couldn’t celebrate the moment with Rebekah.
+Not because King Arthur actually died and Merlin was unable to save him, but because Merlin finally got rid of Morgana after we had to suffer through 5 seasons of her devious character and increasingly bad bad-hair days, and I couldn’t celebrate the moment with Rebekah.

 Day One 173: Mother’s Day.
 Following in his mother’s footsteps, my grandson donned a chef’s hat at his private day care and, along with other two-year-olds, made cookies for his mother.
 He presented them to her picture.

 Day One 180: My oldest daughter’s wedding day.
 The butterfly release we did in honor of her sister was beautiful.
 The butterfly that lit and stayed on my finger was, for me, an assurance that somehow Rebekah was with us at this special occasion.